 This post may contain affiliate links.

 Candy stuffed pumpkins will make cute centerpieces at your autumn celebrations.
-The best part is that they’re simple enough for kids to do!
+The best part is this pumpkin activity is simple enough for kids to do!

 My daughter loves giving hand-made gifts.
 And, every holiday season is spent working on gifts and homemade decorations for our celebrations.
 Your crafty kids will love making these candy stuffed pumpkins.